Preterm birth: Research

 Brain injury is common among preterms, ranging from white matter injury to intraventricular and cerebellar haemorrhages.
 The characteristic neuropathology of preterms has been described as the "encephalopathy of prematurity".
 The number of preterms that receive special education is doubled compared to the general population.
 School marks are lower and so are verbal learning, executive function, language skills, and memory performance scores, as well as IQ scores.
-Behaviourally, adolescents who were born very preterm and/or very low birth weight have similar self-reports of quality of life, health status and self-esteem as term controls.
+Behaviourally, adolescents who were born very preterm and/or very low birth weight have similar self-reports of quality of life, health status, and self-esteem as term controls.

 Various structural magnetic resonance studies found consistent reductions in whole brain volume.
 The extensive list of particular regions with smaller volumes compared to controls includes many cortical areas (temporal, frontal, parietal, occipital and cingulate), the hippocampal regions, thalamus, basal ganglia, amygdala, brain stem, internal capsule, corpus callosum, and cerebellum.
 Brain volume reduction seems to be present throughout the whole brain.
-In contrast, larger volumes were found in some of the same areas including medial/anterior frontal, parietal and temporal cortex, cerebellum, middle temporal gyrus, parahippocampal gyrus, and fusiform gyrus, as well as larger lateral ventricles on average.
+In contrast, larger volumes were found in some of the same areas, including medial/anterior frontal, parietal, and temporal cortex, cerebellum, middle temporal gyrus, parahippocampal gyrus, and fusiform gyrus, as well as larger lateral ventricles on average.
 The cause of these inconsistencies are unknown.
 Additionally, reductions in cortical surface area/cortical thickness were found in the temporal lobes bilaterally and in left frontal and parietal areas.
 Thicker cortex was found bilaterally in the medial inferior and anterior parts of the frontal lobes and in the occipital lobes.

 Gestational age was positively correlated with volumes of the temporal and fusiform gyri and sensorimotor cortex bilaterally, left inferior parietal lobule, brain stem, and various white matter tracts, as well as specific positive associations with the cerebellum and thalamus.
-Several structural brain alterations have been linked back to cognitive and behavioural outcome measures.
-For example, total brain tissue volume explained between 20 and 40% of the IQ and educational outcome differences between extremely preterm born adolescents and control adolescents.
-In another study, a 25% quartile decrease in white matter values in middle temporal gyrus was associated with a 60% increase in the risk of cognitive impairment.
+Several structural brain alterations have been linked to cognitive and behavioural outcome measures.
+For example, total brain tissue volume explained between 20 and 40% of the IQ and educational outcome differences between extremely preterm-born adolescents and control adolescents.
+In another study, a 25% quartile decrease in white matter values in the middle temporal gyrus was associated with a 60% increase in the risk of cognitive impairment.
 Nosarti and colleagues previously hypothesised that maturational patterns in preterm brains were consistent with the age-related stages typically observed in younger subjects.
 Their most recent study suggests, however, that their trajectory may not only be delayed but also fundamentally distinctive.
 Since both smaller and larger regional volumes were found in very preterm individuals compared to controls.

 The evidence to support the use of osteopathic manipulations to provide benefit in neonatal care is weak.